jakubtomas/jakubtomas.github.io/README.md

 [https://github.com/jakubtomas](https://github.com/jakubtomas)

-# Last 3 Projects
+# Last Personal 4 Projects

-##  3 Project  Angular Firebase Authentication / CRUD App Tutorials
+##  3 Project  Angular Firebase Authentication / CRUD App Tutorials 08/2021
 (Warning this project is Angular playground I tried there a lot of things and there are a lot of mistakes.)

 Code Github